ato/viewenvy/README.md

 ```

 There is no special ViewEnvy expression language or tag/helper syntax.
 Those features are accompolished
-with standard Groovy syntax.
-For the most part you can treat Groovy just like Javawith a couple of useful
+with [standard Groovy syntax](http://groovy.codehaus.org/User+Guide).
+For the most part you can treat
+Groovy just like Java with some optional sugar like being able to write `page.article.title` in place
-shortcuts like writing `page.article.title` instead of `page.getArticle().getTitle()`.
+of `page.getArticle().getTitle()`.

 Helpers
 -------